project-koku/nise/README.rst

 4. If ``--static-report-file`` is used start_date will default to first day of current month.  ``start_date: last_month`` will be first day of previous month.  ``start_date: today`` will start at the first hour of current day.  ``end_date`` can support relative days from the ``start_date``. i.e ``end_date: 2`` is two days after start date.

 5. ``--static-report-file`` usage dates has a special ``full_period`` key value which will specify a usage for the entire ``start_date - end_date`` range.

+6. ``--ros-ocp-info`` when we generate ros data along with this parameter then we will be getting ros-ocp metrix too.

 --------
 Examples